 “El Rincon” means the corner.
-A quick and easy stop-by for those craving crispy tostadas or juicy maduros.
-There are perhaps more than two dozen diners by that name just in LA.
+A quick and easy stop-by for those craving crispy tostadas.
+Or juicy maduros.
+There are perhaps more than two dozen diners by that name in LA.
 But this one, wedged between South Central and West Adams (the newly in-demand neighborhood abutting Culver City and El Segundo, LA's Silicon valley), is hard to miss.
-The cobalt blue façade—hand-painted, of course—jumps to wandering eyes.
-The jukebox at the door, either ruminating or somnolent, intermittently bursts into singing.
-It starts in the middle, always, in defiance of beginning to end.
-The owners propped the door open with a folded corner of the doormat to let in the last bit of daylight.
-The golden light creeping over the threshold warms the ankles.
+The hand-painted cobalt blue walls jump to wandering eyes.
+The jukebox at the door, like a laborer indulging in naps, falls silent here and there.
+The owners propped the door open with a folded corner of the doormat to catch the last bit of daylight.
+The light creeps over the threshold and warms the guests' ankles.

-There's a myriad of voices that flows into my semi-private booth.
 Toddlers scream with joy.
-The older sibling or perhaps their aunt distracts them with soft drinks.
-Another voice, taut, travels from overhead.
-On TV, hung near the ceiling, a woman is in tears, on the verge of a breakdown.
-Entrapped in a windowless beige room, the woman throws words at her counterpart who remains adamantly off-screen: it's a classic trope of female hysteria.
-The waitress approaches the table as I, absorbed in the rapid-fire monologue and locks of chestnut hair undulating on the screen, fail to address her presence.
+An older sibling or perhaps their aunt distracts them with soft drinks.
+Another voice, from the TV hung near the cornice area, flies across the room.
+A woman, on the verge of a breakdown, screams at her lover who remains adamantly off-screen and silent.
+It's a classic trope of female hysteria.
+The waitress approaches the table as I, staring at the locks of chestnut hair undulating on screen, fail to address her presence.